• Skip to primary navigation

 Ingredient Substitutions

 • Semisweet chocolate.
-Choose a high-quality chocolate for the best results.
-The form of the chocolate doesn't matter too much.
-Chips, chopped bars, discs, etc. all work equally well since it's being melted.
-However the quality and cocoa content of your chocolate will affect the final outcome.
+Chips, chopped bars, discs, etc. all work equally well since it’s being melted.

 • All-purpose flour.
 For a gluten-free version, feel free to substitute a 1:1 gluten-free all purpose flour blend.